Block 5A, South Sudan: Controversy

-The investigation is sensitive because Carl Bildt, Swedish Foreign Minister, was a board member during the years when the alleged abuse occurred.
+The investigation was sensitive because Carl Bildt, Swedish Foreign Minister, was a board member during the years when the alleged abuse occurred.

 OMV, which is 31% owned by the Austrian government, was also implicated by the report.

+Legal proceedings

+The inquiry culminated in criminal charges being brought against two former Lundin executives in November 2021.
+Company chairman Ian Lundin and board member Alexander Schneiter were charged with aiding and abetting war crimes committed during the seizure of Block 5A.
+Their trial opened on September 4, 2023 and will last until February 2026.

 Impact of secession of South Sudan

 Petronas Carigali Nile, ONGC Videsh Ltd and Nile Petroleum Corporation (also known as Nilepet, the national oil company of South Sudan) signed a Transition Agreement on January 13, 2012 with the Government of Republic of South Sudan for the continuation of its right for petroleum exploration and exploitation in Block 5A.
 The partners of Block 5A have incorporated a new operating company Sudd Petroleum Operating Company (SPOC) registered in Mauritius on March 7, 2012.
 The block is now jointly operated by all partners.